latest nhpb_banner 1__compressed

 Children and their parents may also benefit from the Follow Along Program, which helps young children who are at-risk for experiencing developmental delays.
 There is also the Early Hearing Detection and Intervention Program which improves the access of services and medical care for children who are deaf or hard of hearing.
 Two other resources for young children include the Early Intervention Program as well as Help Me Grow.
 Call 1-800-728-5420 for information on programs for children with Special Needs.

 Minnesota Department of Human Services' Adult Mental Health Division does not offer direct aid, but they work with local towns and counties to ensure that services are available for mental health treatment.
 United States Department of Health and Human Services Grants are used to pay for services.
-Some examples of the benefits available in Minnesota include emergency services, Assertive community treatment, Acute care hospital inpatient treatment, Adult rehabilitative, Education and prevention services, Supportive Employment, Outpatient services, and also a Partial hospitalization program.
+Some examples of the benefits available in Minnesota include emergency services, Assertive community treatment, or Acute care hospital inpatient treatment.
+There is also Adult rehabilitative, Education and prevention services, Supportive Employment, Outpatient services, and also a Partial hospitalization program.

 The Arc of Minnesota